davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 tail++;
 ```

 Remember, your CPU doesn't directly read and write memory; memory is many times slower than a CPU, so the CPU reads and writes memory through a cache.
 Maybe when running this code, it so happens that we get a cache hit for `tail` and `size`, but we miss on `entries[i]`.
 Now we're blocked: we can't execute the second line of this function until the memory contents come into the cache, and memory is slow, so that might take a while.
 Wouldn't it be nice if the CPU could work ahead while it waits?
-The people who designed your CPU may have thought so!

 How about we execute the third line of code while we're blocked on the second?
 In other words, why not run the program *as if* it were written like this?